peterwestuw/FactualAblation/README.md

 # FactualAblation

-This is the official Repository for "Probing Factually Grounded Content Transfer with Factual Ablation"
+This is the official repository for "Probing Factually Grounded Content Transfer with Factual Ablation"

 Our paper proposes factual ablation, a method for measuring factual consistency, or how faithful grounded generation models are to the facts presented in grounding